 We have policies and procedures on how to mitigate risks connected to conflict minerals and artisanal mining in our supply chain.
 We have also taken a stance against the social challenges in the cobalt industry related to safety, labour standards and human rights.
-We systematically work to ensure that our suppliers follow internationally agreed principles and comply with our Code of Conduct for Suppliers.
+We systematically work to ensure that our suppliers follow internationally agreed principles and comply with our Code of Conduct.

 Artisanal mining is small-scale mining of metals, minerals or stones carried out independently by enterprises or individuals that employ workers for mining, but generally use manually-intensive methods, work with hand tools and without the necessary safety precautions and social responsibility.

-As a result, artisanal mining is typically associated with human rights risks as well as substandard and unsafe working conditions.
+As a result, artisanal mining is connected to human rights risks as well as substandard and unsafe working conditions.
 Child labour and a large number of fatal accidents have been reported in artisanal mines.